LearnYouSomeComputer/Tools-For-Programming/11-Unit-testing.md

 (or at least until it fails and you have to figure out what you broke).

-Unit testing is widely used in industry because it is quite effective at keeping bugs out of code.[^pedantry] You can even measure how much of your code is tested by unit tests--100% code coverage means that you've found at least most of the obvious bugs!
+Unit testing is widely used in industry because it is quite effective at keeping bugs out of code.[^pedantry] You can even measure how much of your code is tested by unit tests --- 100% code coverage means that you've found at least most of the obvious bugs!

 This chapter will focus on the Catch unit testing framework for C++.
-There are a number of popular unit testing frameworks; Boost has one (of course it does), Google makes one called `gtest`, etc.
+There are a number of popular unit testing frameworks; Boost has one,[^sink] Google makes one called `gtest`, etc.
 However, Catch is easy to install, easy to write tests in, and downright beautiful compared to Boost's test framework.
 (It's also popular, in case you were wondering.)